bryancatanzaro/nervana-lib-gpu-performance-preview/README.md

-Andrew Lavin very recently demonstrated<sup>[7](#refs)</sup> a similar approach using [MaxAs](https://github.com/NervanaSystems/maxas) for performing forward prop in 32-bit floating point with full utilization on Maxwell ([repository](https://github.com/eBay/maxDNN), [writeup](http://arxiv.org/abs/1501.06633)).
+Andrew Lavin very recently demonstrated<sup>[7](#refs)</sup> a similar approach using [MaxAs](https://github.com/NervanaSystems/maxas) for performing fprop in 32-bit floating point with full utilization on Maxwell ([repository](https://github.com/eBay/maxDNN), [writeup](http://arxiv.org/abs/1501.06633)).
 The differences with our kernels are our 16-bit representation, support for backprop and update